 Makeshift Pouch.
 Whether you’re trying to carry some berries or hide some small value, a bandana can be quickly folded into a pouch that can carry quite a bit if you have high-quality fabric.

 Temporary “Disguise.”
 Granted, you aren’t going to fool anyone by covering your face with a bandana, but it could help keep far-off bystanders from getting good detail on your features.
 Better than some local gang boss hearing that one of their underlings died to “some dude in a bandana” he tried to rob instead of getting a perfect description.

 Emergency Tourniquet.
 Besides using extreme caution when applying any tourniquet, ensure you have a good-quality bandana before tightening.
 If the cloth tears and loosens, it could cause greater harm!
 Combine a durable bandana with a pen or stick, and have the perfect homemade tourniquet.

 Flag/ Signaling Device.
 The cloth is a definite sign of human presence regardless of where you are, so having one on hand could help wave at rescuers or group members in an emergency to get their attention.
 It could also be tied to a tall pole/tree to be more visible to aircraft.

 Bandage.
 So long as it is somewhat clean, a bandana can serve as a decent bandage.
-This use is usually pretty temporary, though, since the thinner cloth tends to become saturated with blood pretty quickly.
+This use is usually temporary, though, since the thinner cloth tends to become saturated with blood quickly.